Leek and Manifold Valley Light Railway: Locomotives and rolling stock

-The company only had two locomotives: outside-cylindered 2-6-4Ts, built by Kitson & Co. of Leeds in 1904, which were the first 2-6-4T locomotives to run in Britain - the first standard gauge examples being the Great Central Railway's Class 1B of 1914.
+The company only had two locomotives: outside-cylindered s, built by Kitson & Co. of Leeds in 1904, which were the first 2-6-4T locomotives to run in Britain - the first standard gauge examples being the Great Central Railway's Class 1B of 1914.
 Number 1 was named E.R.
 Calthrop, after the line's engineer, and number 2 was named J.B.
-Earle (the resident engineer).
+Earle (after the resident engineer).
 Due to the influence of Calthrop, the locomotives had a somewhat colonial appearance with large headlights which were never used.
-They also had fittings for cow catchers - again never fitted, and they sported rerailing jacks by the smokebox.
+They also had fittings for cow catchers – again never fitted, and they sported rerailing jacks by the smokebox.
 The locos were originally painted brown with gold and black lining, after the grouping replaced by crimson lake with gold and black lining.
 Latterly, after the Great Depression had set in, they ran in plain black.

 There was no turntable on the line, and engines ran chimney first towards Waterhouses, despite initial concerns (usually engines on a gradient run the other way, to keep the water over the firebox crown) about the steeper down section (1 in 40) out of Waterhouses.
 In latter years E.R.
 Calthrop returned from repairs in Crewe facing the other way, as can be seen in later photographs.